Steve-Fenton/stevefenton.co.uk/src/pages/blog/2025/09/phone-upgrade-mess.md

 There's a current trend about the positive effects of being bored.
 Two elements of boredom enhance your ability to think and create.

 Firstly, you get space.
 We're so busy these days that there's no space anywhere.
-We're an overlapping infinity of saishimi-like tasks, and you just can't think when you hit 100% capacity.
+We're an overlapping infinity of sashimi-like tasks, and you just can't think when you hit 100% capacity.
 You can only do.

 Secondly, when you're bored, you pay attention to all the stuff you're usually distracted from.
 We can't do this while phones are pinging, Slack messages are a leaking sewer pipe of constant interruptions, and Someone on the net disagrees with something.